mccarmo/nodeRubiks/README.md

 Keys from "Q" to "O" and from "A" to "L" -> Game Moves.

 Mobile:
-Touch -> Rotates de Cube.
+Two Fingers Touch -> Rotates de Cube.
-Game moves not yet implemented on mobile. :(
+One Finger Touch -> Game moves not yet implemented on mobile. :(

 All:
 "New Game" -> Starts a new game